-The market volatility and economic uncertainty of the past 4 years severely undermined investor confidence.
+The market volatility and economic uncertainty of the past several years severely undermined investor confidence.
 As a result, you may have given up on equity investing, instead seeking out the safety of cash.

 Problem: If you’re in or near retirement and are starting to rely on your investments for income, having all of your assets in cash could leave you more vulnerable to the potentially damaging effects of inflation.